Deltares/hydromt/data/catalogs/README.rst

 -------

 - create new branch on github
+- make a new folder with the name of the version you are going to create
+- copy the latest data catalog into the new folder.
+- DO NOT modify old catalogs
-- make changes and bump the version in the global meta section using semantic versioning
+- bump the version in the global meta section using semantic versioning
-- create a new folder with the version as its name of the respective predefined data catalogs
-- add the data_catalog.yml to this folder
-- run update_versions.py, this will create a registry file with the versions and hashes of the data catalogs, also the line endings are replaced (CRLF -> LF) if you are updating from windows.
+- run update_versions.py, this will create a registry file with the versions and hashes of the data catalogs.
+It is very important that the files have Linux style line endings (LF) as opposed to windows style line endings (CRLF) to keep hashes consistent.
+If this is not done, pooch will not be able to find the catalogs.
+This is done automatically for you (CRLF -> LF) if you are updating from windows.
 - test your yml file (Can the added/changed data sources be read through HydroMT?)
 - create pull request